 When you sell your crypto for euros (or any other fiat currency), you'll need to pay tax on any savings income (capital gains) you have as a result.

 You buy 1 ETH for €3,000 and pay 2% in transaction fees, making your cost basis €3,060.

 You later sell your 1 ETH for €3,400.
 Subtract your cost basis to figure out your gain.

-When you trade crypto for another crypto - this is seen as a disposal and you'll need to pay Income Savings Tax on any profits.
+When you trade crypto for another crypto - this is seen as a disposal and you'll need to pay tax on any gain you have as a result.
 It's not the "purchase" of another crypto that the Spanish tax office is interested in taxing, it's the disposal of your original asset.